Graduate Record Examinations: 2011 revision

 In December 2009, ETS announced plans to move forward with significant revisions to the GRE in 2011.
 Changes include a new 130–170 scoring scale, the elimination of certain question types such as antonyms and analogies, the addition of an online calculator, and the elimination of the CAT format of question-by-question adjustment, in favor of a section by section adjustment.

 On August 1, 2011, the Revised GRE General test replaced General GRE test.
-The revised GRE is said to be better by design and provides a better test taking experience.
 The new types of questions in the revised format are intended to test the skills needed in graduate and business schools programs.
 From July 2012 onwards GRE announced an option for users to customize their scores called ScoreSelect.